 The overall standard of living in Israel is high, but some sectors of the population still struggle to meet their most basic needs.
-For the Bedouins of the Negev Desert, access to education and literacy rates have improved greatly, but many challenges remain.

 What we do in Arad

 We have been supporting vulnerable children in Arad for over 30 years.
 Today, children from the region who are no longer able to live with their parents can find a loving home in one of nine SOS families at the SOS Children’s Village.
 In each family, the children live with their brothers and sisters, affectionately cared for by their SOS mother.

 The children who come to live with us have had very difficult experiences in their young lives.
 We make sure all their needs are attended to, for example by providing psychological care, as well as extra tuition for those struggling at school.
 We want to further the children’s creative, social and educational skills, and we offer a range of activities, including sports, music, arts and crafts, computer and English lessons, make-up and theatre, and many more.

 The children attend the local kindergartens and schools together with children from the neighbourhood, ensuring that they make friends and are integrated into the local community from a young age.